Chandan-IITI/AEKOCPlus_or_AAKELMPlus_or_AALSSVMPlus/README.md

 Gautam, C., Tiwari, A., & Tanveer, M. (2020).
 AEKOC+: Kernel Ridge Regression-Based Auto-Encoder for One-Class Classification Using Privileged Information.
 Cognitive Computation, 1-14.

+**AEKOC+ can also be treated as the variant of Kernel Extreme learning Machine or Least Squares SVM with zero bias, therefore, paper and method can also be named as follows:**

+AAKELM+: Autoassociative Kernel Extreme Learning Machine based One-class Classification using Privileged Information

+or

+AALSSVM+: Autoassociative Least Square SVM with zero bias based One-class Classification using Privileged Information

+## For reproducing the results of Heart datasets:

+--  Open All_Heart_Experiments.ipynb in Python notebook and run all cells.
+It will save all results in .pkl files.
+Results on optimal   parameters along with optimal parameters values will be saved in a excel file.

+--  Be dfault these codes produce results for group attribute 'Age'.
+For other two group attributes (Sex and Electrocardiographic): change the value in cell number 3 and 4 as follows:

+**For group attribute = Sex:**

+Uncomment this line in cell 3:
+ privileged_space = privileged_space_tot.ix[:]['p1']

+Uncomment this line in cell 4: feature_space = feature_space.drop('a2', axis=1)
+ privfeat = 'Sex'

+**For group attribute = Electrocardiographic:**

+Uncomment this line in cell 3:
+ privileged_space = privileged_space_tot.ix[:]['p3']

+Uncomment this line in cell 4: feature_space = feature_space.drop('a7', axis=1)
+ privfeat = 'Elect'

 ### Following papers can be experimented by calling 'LUPI_oneclass_methods.py' file from the repository: